The Mental Capacity Act defines capacity as,

 Although Professor Hawing’s incapacity, could, not be caused by an’ impairment of the mind’, as unlike an autistic, he has a voice box.

 As the Act, likes to have its cake, and eat it, it states, reckless decisions, per se, are not evidence of incapacity.

-The capacity test, is not about capacity, but competence, safeguarding, and control.
+The MCA capacity test is not about capacity, but competence, safeguarding, and control.

 As section 53(1) of the Youth Justice and Criminal Evidence Act 1999 (YJCEA 1999) povides:

 A person, is not competent to give evidence in criminal proceedings, if it appears to the court, that he is not a person, who is able to understand questions put to him as a witness and give answers to them which can be understood [section 53(3)].

 Having lectured, this for twenty years, I can attest, it is a minefield of semantics.

 Case law, arguing, it is satisfied, if a child can distinguish, between ‘fact and fantasy’ ie they know teletubies are not real.